 Below is a brief summary of each award.
 For full details click on the award listed in the left-hand side bar.

-Our Community Impact Awards recognize an outstanding, full-time undergraduate or graduate student service leader from each member campus.
+Our Community Impact Student Awards recognize an outstanding, full-time undergraduate or graduate student service leader from each member campus.
 Impact Award recipients should demonstrate commitment to partnering with others to address community issues, ability to lead and inspire fellow students, and sustainable impact in their area of work.
-Each member campus selects its own Impact Award recipient, who are then recognized by the Compact.
+Each member campus selects its own CISA recipient, who is then recognized by the Compact.